learn-co-curriculum/phase-1-practice-toy-tale/README.md

 When the page loads, make a 'GET' request to fetch all the toy objects.
 With the response data, make a `<div class="card">` for each toy and add it to the toy-collection div.

-## STEP 3: Add toy info the the card!
+## STEP 3: Add toy info to the card!

 Each card should have the following child elements:
   * h2 tag with the toy's name